Melbourne AI Engineering and Infrastructure Summit 2026

 This interactive think tank puts the question directly to the audience.
 Participants vote live on a series of real-world scenarios, explore the results together, and vote again as perspectives shift through the discussion.

-- Where are most of your organisation’s AI workloads currently running?
+- Where should most AI workloads run long-term?

 - Where do you see the biggest hidden cost in AI infrastructure?